Do I need to download windows service pack 1 or higher to get IE 10 ? How to do it ?

 I would highly recommend not using Internet Explorer for the following reason.
 IE is the one of the most used browsers and as such the vast majority of malware/viruses target IE as they way into your system.
 For this reason I would suggest using a different browser that isn't susceptible to these attacks.
 You don't want to be the low hanging fruit.
 Firefox, Opera and/or Google Chrome work just and well and in some cases better and faster.

-Electricity takes ALL paths to ground, not just the least resistive. -Guido
+Electricity takes ALL paths back to the source, not just the least resistive. -Guido

 The first problem I see is that unless I am completely brain dead Windows 7 came with Internet Explorer 8.
 This means if you just upgraded from IE 7 to IE 8, you are running Vista or XP, not Windows 7.